 Our dormitories are comfortable spaces for our haumāna to study, rest or just hang out with their friends.
 Most dormitory rooms are shared (two to a room) and each dormitory has laundry facilities and a common gathering area with comfortable seating, televisions and a kitchenette.
 Healthy, nutritious and balanced meals are prepared daily with ample opportunities for our haumāna to socialize and practice dining etiquette.

-And just like at home, our boarding haumāna have chores.
+And just like at home, our Residential Life haumāna have chores.
 Students are responsible to keep their own rooms clean and to help keep common areas and bathrooms clean, as well as to help with the dining room and kitchen clean up.